RL ROLAND LOPEZ

 end

-PS: this pattern is used with STI.
-In that case your status column would be validated by an enum and you would have one model per enum value, making the code above developer-friendly.
-Metaprogramming can be a trap sometimes.
+PS: this pairs with STI.
+Your status column gets validated by an enum, with one model per enum value, which makes the version above developer-friendly.
+Metaprogramming can still be a trap.

 • Has and belongs to many tables